Grow visibly thicker, fuller hair

 If you decide to use both minoxidil and finasteride, we offer two options:

-1. Topical Spray: Our best-selling treatment is a topical finasteride & minoxidil spray that combines both ingredients in an easy-to-use spray.
+• Topical spray.
+Our best-selling treatment is a topical finasteride & minoxidil spray that combines both ingredients in an easy-to-use product.

-2. Chewable Supplements: For those who prefer an oral supplement or find topical products intimidating, our minoxidil and finasteride chews combine both ingredients along with other hair health supplements (like biotin and vitamins B5 and B6).
+• Chewable supplements.
+For those who prefer an oral treatment, our minoxidil and finasteride chews combine both ingredients, along with other hair health supplements (like biotin and vitamins B5 and B6).

 Hair Transplant